4. FISH LOGS Tiles

 I (and many others) called it that because that’s all the sign out front ever said.
 Just a simple advertisement for the signature dish: “FISH LOGS.”

 True, there was a mural on the wall with the establishment’s real name, but it was hard to focus on that when the bright, yellow sign along the main drag was hawking some sort of delicacy that didn’t sound real.
-And despite the thousands of times I drove, cycled, or skated by, I never went it.
+And despite the thousands of times I drove, cycled, or skated by—I never went in.

-All this to say, that the sign was an iconic sight within one of the city’s more interesting neighborhoods.
-And in true Northside fashion, when it was gone, a “yarn bomb” appeared to honor it.
+All this to say that the sign was an iconic sight within one of the city’s more interesting neighborhoods and in true Northside fashion: a “yarn bomb” appeared to honor it once it was gone.

 September 2023.